 Due to the fact that there is no gender course at Cambodian Universities and I faced some challenges in my work, I decided to attend various short courses on gender in nearby countries and a local Master course on Development Management.
 These courses are crucial for jobs in the development sector, but not enough for me to master gender and development field.

 Although I had years of experience on the ground, I lacked academic debates and theories in my field.
 My research skills were needed to improve as well.
-Therefore, I decided to apply for Australian Awards and was offered in the year of 2011-2012.
+Therefore, I decided to apply for the Australian Awards...

 After my graduation, I am confident in conducting research independently and master the field of gender and development.
 This combined with my previous experience in the last 10 years could push me to decision making positions at multi-national institutions in the first step.
 Then, it might contribute to achieve my dream job as a freelancer on capacity building and research on gender and development issues.